ACM Distinguished Member Frequently Asked Questions (FAQs)

 What suggestions I should give the endorsers?

 Tell the endorsers to be sure to include concrete details on why they think the candidate has fulfilled the requirements for Distinguished Member.
-Short, vague endorsements that essentially just say the candidate is qualified, or that only re-state the candidate’s accomplishments from the nomination or CV, are not effective.
+Short, vague endorsements that essentially just say the candidate is qualified, or that only re-state the candidate’s accomplishments from the nomination are not effective.
 Consider this example: “I have known the candidate for ten years.
 The candidate has technical project leadership and has published over 30 papers in journals and conferences.
 They also have several professional contributions to professional societies and has served on at least ten conference committees.
 I believe the candidate meets the technical leadership, technical contributions and professional contributions criteria of Distinguished Member.”
 As an endorsement, it is weak because the endorser does not appear to know the candidate’s work well, does not explain what impact the candidate’s work has had on the community, and echoes the criteria for Distinguished Member without providing details about how the candidate meets them.

 It is up to the nominator to help endorsers understand what is required.
 Endorsements that appear to be derived from a template (in terms of content and/or style), or that merely echo portions of the nomination statement, will actually weaken the case for your candidate.
 A successful package will have endorsements describing the most important aspects of the candidate’s work from different, personal perspectives.